KarenJimenez16/Proyecto_Bionf2020/README.md

 `1. data_view_and_fastqc.sh` let us see a general visualization of the raw data and make a quality analysis using fastqc in bash command line.

 `2.
 Figure in R.rmd` make a figure of differential expression for culture medium in *S. acidocaldarius*.
 To make this figure, is necessary a large number of steps in bash command line, but here we´re gonna use the final data result of the workflow in bash.
-For more information of workflow in bash, you can go to this [link] (https://github.com/u-genoma/BioinfinvRepro/blob/master/Unidad7/Tutorial_RNAseq.md).
+For more information of workflow in bash, you can go to this [link](https://github.com/u-genoma/BioinfinvRepro/blob/master/Unidad7/Tutorial_RNAseq.md).

 `3.
 Figure-in-R.html` show us a report of the steps used in `Figure in R.rmd` for make the figure of differential exprewssion for culture medium in *S. acidocaldarius*.